RobbertH/secureNotesApp/README.md

 ## Status
 All basic functionality is implemented: authentication works and all notes and note titles are encrypted and can be modified in a simple editor.

+Future work includes:
-Future work includes the ability to export the notes, or even sync them to e.g. Google Drive.
+* The ability to export the notes, or even sync them to e.g. Google Drive or dropbox.
+* A dark theme
+* A better note editor

+## Open Questions
+* Whether a SHA256 salted password should be saved.
+We can also try to decrypt a note and upon failing, conclude that the password is wrong.
+* Whether we want to give the user the option to choose their password as the empty string, or set a minimum password length.

 ## Download
 As this project is still in early development, no executable is provided.
 An executable can be obtained by cloning this repo and building from source.